 How you are gonna do this, aka instructions:

 First, you want to bake the pirate ship cake.
 You actually need it second, but I discovered if this sucker does not have a lot of time to cool, it’ll break in half when you go to move it.
-Mine was cool on the outside, but apparently still pretty damn hot on the inside after about 45 minutes.
+Mine was cool on the outside, but apparently still pretty dang hot on the inside after about 45 minutes.
 I had to glue it together with ganache.
 You can’t tell, but still, avoidable mistake.
 To bake the 3D cake you’ll use just under 2 boxes of cake.
 Mine made the cake plus 3 large cupcakes on the side.
 I ended up using some of those to prop the ship straight, so that’s helpful actually.
 I also cheat, a lot, if you have time to make cake from scratch and whip cream yourself, etc. go for it, I’m sure it tastes better than way, but this mom at least “aint got time for that.”

 I followed reviewer’s recommendations to use flour Pam baking spray (light coat only, too heavy and you’ll lose detail) and a cook temp of 310 of 70 minutes.
 I used boxed chocolate cake mix, added a box of chocolate pudding mix for firmness, and replaced the water in the cake with milk for flavor.